 Even though the median size is 9,110 sqft, there are still 0 listings below 2,000 sqft.
 Most properties in this market are approximately 3 floors.
 Most buildings in this area were built in 1967 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this area.
-Commute by taxi is the most popular way to get to work amongst Downtown San Mateo folk.
+Utilities is the dominant industry in this region.
+Commute by taxi is the most popular way to get to work amongst Downtown San Mateo residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.